aMytho/GlimBoi-Docs/Glimboi-docs/content/docs/intro/quick-start.md

 ## User Controls

 GlimBoi must add a viewer as a user to store data on them.
-This helps the bot to save disk space and resources.
+You can do this manually or let the bot automatically detect new users (ran every 15 minutes.
 Users can be added and removed at any time.

 ### Adding Users

 You can add users from the users page.
-You can also add them by typing the following in chat -
+You can also add them by typing the following in chat (permissions dependent) -
 - !user new NAME
 - !user add NAME

 ### Removing Users

 You can remove users from the users page.
-You can also remove them by typing the following in chat -
+You can also remove them by typing the following in chat (permissions dependent) -
 - !user del NAME * This feature is not yet implemented, delete a user in the GUI *
 - !user remove NAME * This feature is not yet implemented, delete a user in the GUI *

 ### Editing Users

 You can edit some user properties from the users page.
-Currently you can only edit the amount of points for the user.
+Currently you can only edit the amount of points for the user and their rank.
 There is no method to edit users in chat.

 ## User Properties